 let’s mention another position by Joseph Tainter.

-Tainter puts four axioms that he says are a must to understand collapses.
+Tainter puts four axioms that he says are a must for understanding collapses.

 - Human societies are problem-solving organizations;